ricsanfre/pi-cluster/docs/_docs/logging.md

 ## Gathering logs from servers outside the kubernetes cluster

 For gathering the logs from `gateway` server fluentbit can be installed.
-Fluentbit is a lightweight version of fluentd ( just 640 KB not requiring any gem library to be installed) See comparison [here](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit)
+Fluentbit is a lightweight version of fluentd ( just 640 KB not requiring any gem library to be installed).
+See fluetd/fluetbit comparison [here](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit)
 There official packages for Ubuntu.
 Installation instructions can be found [here](https://docs.fluentbit.io/manual/installation/linux/ubuntu).

 For automating configuration tasks, ansible role [**ricsanfre.fluentbit**](https://galaxy.ansible.com/ricsanfre/fluentbit) has been developed.